rocky-linux/rockylinux.org-gatsby/content/pages/privacy-policy.md

 ## What Data Do We Collect and Receive?

-In order for us to both provide and maintain our Services, we collect certain information, including through [Matomo](https://matomo.org) for analytics on our websites.
+In order for us to both provide and maintain our Services, we collect certain information, including through [Fathom](https://usefathom.com) for analytics on our websites.
+You may view the analytics we collect for this website [here](https://app.usefathom.com/share/qdepahys/website), as well as our documentation website [here](https://app.usefathom.com/share/ktsptdwy/documentation).
 Depending on your use of the Services, we may collect the following information:

 - **Information you provide when you contact us** – for example, when you ask for support, send us questions or comments, or report a problem, we will collect any information you provide to us, at a minimum including your email address, and message.
 We use this data in connection with answering the queries we receive.